Horsefinder first spoke with Adam Ellis in 2013 but as t’s so relevant if you looking to buy a saddle, it’s still a great read!

 What makes a good general-purpose saddle?
 A General Purpose saddle is no different from any other saddle in the need that it needs to fit both the horse and rider well.
 The saddle needs to be made well, from leathers and materials that will last hopefully the lifetime of their horse and make it a good investment.

 What is the best product for cleaning tack?
 If you clean your tack (as you should) after every use then I would suggest using a good glycerine saddle soap, but ensure that the cloths and sponges aren’t too wet.
 If your saddle gets very wet in rainy weather, then allow the saddle to dry naturally.
 Forcefully drying leather next to a heater will crack the leather and cause it become brittle and weak.
 For the many people who don’t clean their tack every day, I recommend that they use a good quality saddle ‘food’, which will penetrate the leather.

 Adam’s top tip: I always recommend that tack be oiled from the underside of the leather.

-In my experience, I have found that I have had the opportunity to work with and meet some fantastic people and wonderful horses, – from the very best competition horses to much loved pets.
+In my experience, I have found that I have had the opportunity to work with and meet some fantastic people and wonderful horses – from the very best showing horses to much loved pets.